conectado/conectado-blog/content/writeups/pin-is-neccesary.md

 I've read a lot about how `async` creates internal state machines that keep self-referential structs that, if moved, everything could be disastrous.

 But how does this look?
-How can we fail to enforce the safety requirements of `Pin`, specifically, with futues?
+How can we fail to enforce the safety requirements of `Pin`, specifically, with futures?
 Let's see what happens if you move a pinned value after it's created and polled!

 Now let's rewrite this in the following way.